Visual Transformers with Primal Object Queries for Multi-Label Image Classification

 \section{Experiments}

-\minisection{Datasets and setting.} We evaluate our models on MS-COCO \cite{lin2014microsoft} and NUS-WIDE\cite{chua2009nus} datasets. \textbf{MS-COCO} consists of 82,081 training and 40,137 test images, with labels for image segmentation, image captioning, and object detection for 80 object categories.
-By ignoring the bounding box annotations, it can also be used for multi-label classification. \textbf{NUS-WIDE} consists of 269,648 images with a total number of 5,018 unique labels.
+\minisection{Datasets and setting.} We evaluate our models on MS-COCO \cite{lin2014microsoft} and NUS-WIDE\cite{chua2009nus} datasets. \textbf{MS-COCO} consists of 82,081 training and 40,137 test images for 80 object categories. \textbf{NUS-WIDE} consists of 269,648 images with a total number of 5,018 unique labels.
 However, annotations for 81 labels are more trustworthy and used for evaluation.
-After removing the images that do not belong to any of the 81 labels, 209,347 images remain.
+After removing images that do not belong to the 81 labels, 209,347 images remain.

 \minisection{Evaluation metrics.} We use \textit{per-class} and \textit{overall} precision, recall and F1 scores.
-The \textit{per-class} metric averages precision and recall scores for each class, and the geometric mean of these averaged values gives the \textit{per-class} F1 score (C-F1).
-In the \textit{overall} metric, precision and recall scores are computed for all images, and the geometric mean gives the \textit{overall} F1 score (O-F1).
 For the MS-COCO, we also report the mean average precision (mAP) score.

-\minisection{Network training.} We implemented the architecture using the PyTorch framework~\cite{paszke2017automatic}.
-The number of object queries is set to 25 for all datasets.
+\minisection{Network training.} The number of object queries is set to 25 for all datasets.
 The internal dimension of the transformer is 512.
 The backbone network, which is pre-trained on ImageNet~\cite{russakovsky2015imagenet}, uses an SGD optimizer with learning rate $0.001$ and momentum $0.9$.
 The rest of the model is trained with the ADAM optimizer with a learning rate $0.0001$ for 40 epochs.
 The batch size is 32, and random affine transformations and contrast changes are applied as data augmentation.
-The batch norm layers in the backbone are frozen during the training.
-The experiments are run on a 12GB GeForce GTX 1080 Ti, and it takes approximately 18 hours for both datasets when the input image size is $448 \times 448$.
+The batch norm layers in the backbone are frozen during the training\footnote{ \url{https://github.com/voyazici/visual-transformers-classification}}.